-I am a plant anorak according to my two young adult children and certainly I am in touch with my plant side.
+I am a plant anorak according to my two young adult children.
+Certainly it is true to say that I am in touch with my plant side.

 We moved in 2014 and I began our garden at the barn in December of that year.
-What is now beginning to take shape as a garden was previously a paddock stripped bare by goats, chickens and a turkey.
-My preference at home is for tall perennial planting on a soil that alas is solid clay in places.
-In 2018 I have set myself the challenge of opening the garden under the so called Yellow Book for the National Garden Scheme.
+What is now beginning to take shape as a garden was previously a paddock, stripped bare by goats, chickens and a turkey.
+My preference at home is for tall perennial planting on a soil that alas has solid blue clay in places.
+In 2018 I was delighted to open my garden for the first time for charity for The National Garden Scheme

-Other garden related projects I have been involved with include, working with a now very good friend to update and restore her walled garden, transforming it to a garden style more befitting modern family life, think lawns and paths, espalier fruit trees, topiary box, hydrangea, ferns and a strong injection of colour from perennials and annuals.
+Other garden related projects I am involved with include, working with my good friend Liz to update, restore and now maintain her walled garden.
+Over the last decade we have transformed it to a garden style more befitting modern family life, think lawns and paths, restored the espalier fruit trees, added a collection of the owners topiary, as well as hydrangea, ferns and a strong injection of colour from perennials and annuals.

-I had a couple of seasons growing herbs, vegetables and flowers for sale at market and a local delicatessen, during this time it was a pleasure to plant up containers for time strapped professionals.
-I helped a fellow horticultural student dress her garden for its public open days.
+I had a couple of seasons growing herbs, vegetables and flowers for sale at market and a local delicatessen.

-These days I carry out a number of planting plans and design garden updates for people needing some ideas or guidance on how to improve their outside space.
-I can provide maintenance advice, create gardens from scratch, update garden planting schemes as well as garden maintenance.
-Yep, I am a great weeder.
+These days I carry out planting plans and I design garden updates for people needing some ideas or guidance on how to improve their outside space.
+I can provide maintenance advice, create gardens from scratch, update garden planting schemes and yep, I am a great weeder.

-I continue to work as Dorris, my nickname, as part of a small team for a rather special family garden estate on the edge of the Chiltern hills.
-A formal planting style somehow thriving on thin soil over chalk, I oversee the formal herbaceous gardens as well as the wilder woodland area of the garden.
+I am Head Gardener, as part of a small team, for a rather special family garden estate on the edge of the Chiltern hills.
+The inspiration for the name of this blog came from my colleagues.
+The gardens are set out in a formal planting style, thriving on thin soil over chalk, thanks to years of mulching.
+I oversee the formal herbaceous gardens as well as the wilder woodland area of the garden.
 Some of the larger projects worthy of comment here include a lighting scheme, a new greenhouse, sourcing garden sculpture, and the planting of new trees to create a copse for future generations of their family.